jackrcole/multi-agent-algos/index.md

    - Robots that can effectively collaborate with humans in shared workspaces often use MARL.
    - Applications include assistive robotics, collaborative manufacturing, and service robots.
    - Example: Nikolaidis et al. (2017) used MARL to enable robots to adapt their behavior based on human preferences in collaborative tasks.

+## Open Research Questions in MARL

+Despite significant progress in MARL, several open research questions remain.
+These challenges present many opportunities for further advancement in the field:

+1. **Scalability**:
+   - How can MARL algorithms be scaled to handle a large number of agents efficiently?
+   - What techniques can be developed to reduce the computational complexity as the number of agents increases?

+2. **Non-stationarity**:
+   - How can MARL algorithms better address the non-stationary nature of multi-agent environments?
+   - What methods can improve stability and convergence in the face of changing agent behaviors?

+3. **Credit Assignment**:
+   - How can we accurately attribute team success or failure to individual agent actions in cooperative settings?
+   - What techniques can be developed to solve the multi-agent credit assignment problem more effectively?

+4. **Explainable MARL**:
+   - How can we make MARL algorithms more interpretable and explainable?
+   - What techniques can be developed to provide insights into the decision-making processes of multiple agents?

+5. **Heterogeneous Agent Teams**:
+   - How can MARL algorithms be designed to effectively handle teams of agents with different capabilities or objectives?
+   - What techniques can be developed to optimize the composition and coordination of heterogeneous agent teams?

+Addressing these open questions will lead more robust, efficient, and widely applicable multi-agent systems.

 ## (Time Permitting) In-Depth Exploration